 Welcome to the Archaeology Network of the Chinese Railroad Worker History Project, a transnational collaborative research endeavor based out of Stanford University.
-The Archaeology Network of the Chinese Railroad Worker History Project was created at the request of the Project organizers, Gordon Chang, Shelley Fisher Fishkin, and Hilton Obenzinger, to connect the Project with the large community of archaeologists who have been researching Chinese railroad workers and who are involved in managing the sites, collections, archives, and other materials that evidence that history.
-Dr. Barbara L. Voss, Associate Professor of Anthropology, is coordinating the network as a service to the Project.
+The Archaeology Network of the Chinese Railroad Worker History Project was created at the request of the project organizers, Gordon H. Chang and Shelley Fisher Fishkin, to connect the project with the large community of archaeologists who have been researching Chinese railroad workers and who are involved in managing the sites, collections, archives, and other materials that evidence that history.
+Dr. Barbara L. Voss, Associate Professor of Anthropology at Stanford University, is coordinating the network as a service to the project.
 Archaeological evidence and research will play a key role in reconstructing the lives and histories of those who built and maintained the railroads.

 If you are an archaeologist who would like to be a part of the Archaeology Network, please email Professor Barbara Voss at email@example.com.

 The captions accompanying photographs are provided by the holding institutions and are reproduced here as part of the historical record.
 They may contain descriptors and terminology that are offensive to us today.
 Similar issues of offensive language may arise in historical texts and place names on this website.

 1996 Archaeology of the Chinese in Australia.
 Australasian Historical Archaeology 14:13-18.

 Bell, Peter, Gordon P.N.
 Grimwade, and Neville Ritchie

 1993 Archaeology of the Overseas Chinese in Australia, New Zealand, and Papua New Guinea: A Select Bibliography.
 Australian Society of Historical Archaeology Newsletter 23(1).

 1985 Annotated Bibliography of Overseas Chinese History and Archaeology.
 Northwest Anthropological Research Notes 18(2).